XxTruBearxX/odin_project-landing_page/README.md

 # odin_project-landing_page
 A project for TOP to make a landing page using all the HTML and CSS thats been taught so far.

-To show understanding of the concepts.
+To show understanding of the concepts I've learnded so far with HTML and CSS.